Villy-P/CPPConsole/README.md

 ## Usage

 `console::print` and `console::println` are the main function that are used for printing.
+These work with any data structure, from primitives to vectors and maps.

 `console::printAll` and `console::printlnAll` take an infinite amount of arguments, seperating them by spaces